Publié par Philippe le 11 Fév 2010 at 11:17

 @Perrete: You can have a look here for a replacement battery for your camera : http://www.hobbycity.com/hobbyking/store/uh_viewItem.asp?idProduct=7568 But it is out of stock … Otherwise, it might be less expensive to buy a new camera …

-I walked down because I wanted to check that these batteries are not larger than the whole keychain camera that I have, but I misrememberd this.
+Re: That battery… I walked downstairs to check in my LIPO storage and I already own two of them. 🙂 I walked down because I wanted to check that these batteries are not larger than the whole keychain camera that I have, but I misrememberd this.
 The batery looks as if it would fit inside my camera.

-It’s been 24 years since I last programmed 8051 CPUs…
+It’s been 24 years since I last programmed 8051 CPUs… 🙁

 Indeed the 8051 architecture is not yet dead.
 For example, Cypress sells USB2 chips that run off a 8051 CPU inside.
 Actually… my camera runs at USB2 speeds, so maybe they borrowed the IP from Cypress for the USB2 interface and the CPU?